 Our paper presents a new attempt to reconcile micro and macro evidence on labor supply.
 The micro-macro debate has focused on three issues: extensive margin responses (Chetty, Guren, Manoli, and Weber 2013), optimization frictions (Chetty 2012), and human capital accumulation (Imai and Keane 2004; Keane 2011; Keane and Rogerson 2015).
 Our approach is related to models incorporating human capital effects of effort - a specific channel through which dynamic returns may arise - but is at the same time fundamentally different.
 In standard human capital models, worker compensation is aligned with actual effort and productivity at any point in time, where productivity is allowed to change over time due to learning-by-doing or on-the-job training.
 Such effects are presumably slow-moving, and there is no role for discrete changes in earnings around job switches.
 Our approach using short-run switchers is not plausibly driven by human capital effects, while the human capital literature does not capture the effects studied here.
-Although we argue that the long-run elasticity is larger than typical micro estimates, our estimates remain
+Although

-5To be clear, this assessment pertains to elasticities of real labor supply (or wage earnings) along the intensive margin, consistent with the focus of our study.
+7To be clear, this assessment pertains to elasticities of real labor supply (or wage earnings) along the intensive margin, consistent with the focus of our study.
 Estimates of taxable income elasticities - including avoidance and evasion responses - can be considerably larger depending on the tax code and enforcement system.
 Estimates of extensive margin elasticities feature much greater variation across studies and less of a consensus (see Kleven 2023).

-6Studying the same Danish tax reform, Kreiner, Leth-Petersen, and Skov (2016), Jakobsen and Søgaard (2022), Labanca and Pozzoli (2022), and Sigaard (2022) also estimate small micro elasticities.
+8Studying the same Danish tax reform, Kreiner, Leth-Petersen, and Skov (2016), Jakobsen and Søgaard (2022), Labanca and Pozzoli (2022), and Sigaard (2022) also estimate small micro elasticities.

-7In fact, this is one of the main reasons why the modern public finance literature has shifted its focus from hours-of-work elasticities to earnings elasticities.
+9In fact, this is one of the main reasons why the modern public finance literature has shifted its focus from hours-of-work elasticities to earnings elasticities.
 But by doing so, researchers solved one problem (the fact that hours responses are too narrow) by introducing another one (the fact that earnings responses are dynamic and delayed).